 (7) World Cup Skiing.
-It is rumoured that World Cup Skiing is returning to Chamonix in 2017.
-It is being mooted that men's downhill and slalom races will take place on the Verte des Houches in early March 2017.
+It is rumoured that World Cup Skiing is returning to Chamonix in 2018.
 The course at Kandahar is reckoned by many experts to be one of the three best in the world, alongside Wengen and Kitzbuhel.
 The route involves 870 metres of descent over 3.3 kilometres, taking the top skiers around 2 minutes.
 In addition to a number of technical sections, don't miss the big jumps known as Cassure and the Goulet.

 (8) Grand Montets Cablecar.
 The mountain village of Argentiere is about 20 minutes drive from Chamonix.
 Its main attraction is the Grand Montets cablecar, whisking you up from Argentiere (1252 metres) to Grand Montets (3300 metres) via an intermediate station at Lognan (1972 metres).
 The top station is at the foot of the Aiguille Verte (4122 metres).
 But don't ignore the intermediate station: the Refuge Lognan is a 30 minute walk away, offering great food and views to the nearby Glacier d'Argentiere.